dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve3.md

 The [THREE.CubicBezierCurve3](/2023/02/10/threejs-curves-cubicbeziercurve3/) class is another great option when it comes to 3d curves, and often I might go with this one over that of quadratic curves.
 The main feature of interset with this kind of curve is that I can use two controls points rather than just one.
 I can still get a simular end result as that with quadratic cuves by setting the control points a certain way, but I can also do more with two control points rather than one as well.

+### There is also the 2D form of the Quadratic Bezier Curve class

+There is also a [2D form of quadraic bezier curves](/2023/05/25/threejs-curve-quadratic-bezier-curve/) as well to work with in threejs.
+This works more or less the same way as this method only there is working wityh Vector2 class objects rather than Vector3, and it comes into play with things where I will want a 2d path rather than a 3D one.

 ### Source Code is up on Github

 The source code examples that I am writing about in this [post can also be found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-curve-quadratic-bezier-curve3).
+This is also where I park the source code examples for my [many other blog posts](/categories/three-js/) on threejs.

 ### Version Numbers matter